mfem/web/src/electromagnetics.md

 ![](img/examples/joule-screenshot.png)

-The above picture shows Joule heating of a cylinder using the mesh `cylinderHex.mesh`.
+The above picture shows Joule heating of a cylinder using the mesh `cylinder-hex.mesh`.
 The cylinder is surrounded by vacuum.
 The black arrows show the magnetic field $\B$, the magenta arrows show the heat flux $\F$, and the pseudocolor in the center of the cylinder shows the temperature.